Merchant Marine Education and Professional Development Programs for Mariners & Recreational Boaters at the Washington Maritime Academy

 SMA provides training in a non-degree format under the aegis of continuing education.
 Instruction is offered in boating; fisheries' skills; marine affairs; marine engineering; marine safety; navigation and, seamanship.
 Course format and duration ranges from half-day lectures to one-day seminars to two- or three-day workshops to quarterly programs.
 The nature of the training runs the gamut from vocational education to professional-technical training to licensure preparation to public safety campaigns.
 Students receive certificates in all courses successfully completed and they may opt to take select courses for academic credit and/or sea-time credit.

-- Campus: The campus is appropriately situated on 2.2 acres of land bordering Lake Washington Ship Canal adjacent to the northeast abutment of the Ballard Bridge, Seattle, Washington.
+- Campus: Washington Maritime Academy campus is appropriately situated on 2.2 acres of land bordering Lake Washington Ship Canal adjacent to the northeast abutment of the Ballard Bridge, Seattle, Washington.

 - Accreditation: SMA is a division of Seattle Central Community College (SCCC) and accredited by the Northwest Association of Schools and Colleges.
 SMA is also approved by the US Coast Guard and supported by the US Maritime Administration.